 1. Top pick clippers for poodle hair

 How close you groom your poodle’s hair vastly depends on what part of the body you’re working on.
-This means you’ll need several blades to properly take care of your pet…They cost money and take additional space.
+This means you’ll need several blades to properly take care of your pet…The best poodle clippers cost money and take additional space.

-Just like my favorite Bravura, the Arco comes with a 5-in-1 blade system with #9, #10, #15, #30 and #40 blades included.
+Just like my favorite Bravura, the Arco is also one of the best poodle clippers that comes with a 5-in-1 blade system with #9, #10, #15, #30 and #40 blades included.
 From feet to face, to finish work or general grooming – you simply have to pick one mode and you’re set.